Souryam: Plot

 Six months ago in Hyderabad, the police officer who raised Vijay was made to die by Sivarama.
-Sivarama was a ruthless mastermind who also terrorized an innocent village.
+Sivarama was a ruthless mastermind who also terrorised an innocent village.
 Vijay was the newly appointed ACP there.
-He created a clever plan to make Sivarama and his men to eventually be punished for all of their crimes.
+He created a clever plan to make Sivarama and his men eventually be punished for all of their crimes.
+However, during his leave, Vijay gets a call from Sivarama saying that he found out about Divya and has sent his men to find her and threatens that he will kill her before his eyes.
+Fearing for Divya's life, he began his search for her to protect her.
 After narrating, Divya is taken by Vijay to safety.
-She then pleads Vijay to accept Swetha which he reciprocates.
+She then pleads with Vijay to accept Swetha, which he reciprocates.

-After a while, Vijay, finds out that she was abducted again.
+After a while, Vijay finds out that she was abducted again.
 Vijay is shocked to see Sivarama out of jail again and takes Divya as bait.
-Divya, still innocent of Vijay's true relation to her, pleads on Vijay not to fight for her anymore because they are not related.
-But because Sivarama made her realize that his long-lost brother will die in front of her, she emotionally forgives him for the past as she briefly watches Vijay being beaten up by Sivarama's goons.
-Vijay finally finishes Sivarama's goons when he felt his sister finally acknowledging him as her brother.
-After a while, it was seen that Vijay and Divya are leaving to start a new life again as siblings and the two invite Swetha to come along with them.
+Divya, still innocent of Vijay's true relation to her, pleads with Vijay not to fight for her anymore because they are not related.
+But because Sivarama made her realise that his long-lost brother will die in front of her, she emotionally forgives him for the past as she briefly watches Vijay being beaten up by Sivarama's goons.
+Vijay finally finishes Sivarama's goons when he feels his sister finally acknowledging him as her brother.
+After a while, it was seen that Vijay and Divya are leaving to start a new life again as siblings, and the two invite Swetha to come along with them.